AaronMaxwell/ApplicationInsights-PHP/README.md

 ## Status

 This SDK is NOT maintained or supported by Microsoft even though we've contributed to it in the past.
-Note that Azure Monitor only provides support when using the [supported SDKs](https://docs.microsoft.com/en-us/azure/azure-monitor/app/platforms#unsupported-community-sdks).
+We recommend migrating to a [supported SDK](https://docs.microsoft.com/en-us/azure/azure-monitor/app/platforms#unsupported-community-sdks) and platform.
 We’re constantly assessing opportunities to expand our support for other languages, so follow our [GitHub Announcements](https://github.com/microsoft/ApplicationInsights-Announcements/issues) page to receive the latest SDK news.

 ## Requirements